awsdocs/aws-java-developer-guide/doc_source/welcome.md

 ## Developing Applications for Android<a name="android-support"></a>

-If you’re an Android developer, Amazon Web Services publishes an SDK made specifically for Android development: the [AWS Mobile SDK for Android](http://aws.amazon.com/mobile/sdk/)\.
-See the [AWS Mobile SDK for Android Developer Guide](http://docs.aws.amazon.com/mobile/sdkforandroid/developerguide/) for full documentation\.
+If you’re an Android developer, Amazon Web Services publishes an SDK made specifically for Android development: the [Amplify Android \(AWS Mobile SDK for Android\)](https://docs.aws.amazon.com/sdk-for-android/index.html)\.

 ## Viewing the SDK’s Revision History<a name="java-sdk-history"></a>